ideaspaper/fnless/README.md

 ### deleteInstrumentFile

-This method should be called after all the testing completed.
-This method will delete the testing file that was used for testing process.
+This method should be called after all testing has been completed.
+This method will delete the testing file that was created for testing process.

 _**Parameters**_